Skip to main content

 Your body operates as an intricate, responsive system, a constant cascade of biochemical signals designed to maintain equilibrium.
 When we consider the landscape of workplace wellness, a similar, albeit legal and ethical, system comes into view.
 The relationship between an employer and an employee has its own set of signals and feedback loops, particularly when health is the subject of conversation.

 At its core, the ADA protects individuals from discrimination based on disability.
-In the context of wellness programs, this becomes acutely relevant when employers ask for that could reveal a disability.
+In the context of wellness programs, this becomes acutely relevant when employers ask for health information that could reveal a disability.
 Such a request is, in essence, a medical inquiry.

 The ADA stipulates that any such program involving medical examinations or disability-related questions must be genuinely voluntary.
 This principle of “voluntariness” is the system’s primary control mechanism.
 It ensures that your participation is a matter of autonomous choice, not a prerequisite for employment or a way to avoid penalty.